code-distortion/adapt/README.md

     protected ?string $remoteBuildUrl = null;

     /**
+     * Overwrite the details of certain database connections with values from
+     * others.
+     *
+     * @var string
+     */
+    protected string $remapConnections = 'mysql < sqlite';

+    /**
      * Set up the database/s programmatically.
      *
      * You may set up more test-databases by calling:
-     * $this->newBuilder(string $connection), and then altering its settings.
+     * $this->prepareConnection(string $connection), and then altering its
+     * settings.
      *
-     * Each $builder object starts with the combined settings from the config
+     * Each $database object starts with the combined settings from the config,
      * and properties from this test-class.
      *
-     * @param DatabaseBuilder $builder Used to create the "default"
+     * @param DatabaseDefinition $database Used to create the "default"
      *                                     connection's database.
      * @return void
      */
-    protected function databaseInit(DatabaseBuilder $builder): void
+    protected function databaseInit(DatabaseDefinition $database): void
     {
         $initialImports =  [
             'mysql' => ['database/dumps/mysql/db.sql'],